 1928 is a platform offering streamlined and high performing data analysis services in the cloud for secure and efficient analysis of bacterial DNA.
 In minutes, 1928 delivers fast and comprehensive results including:

-The platform is a very easy-to-use decision support software for the clinical laboratory offering precision diagnostics and real time outbreak tracing.
+The platform is a very easy-to-use software for the clinical laboratory offering resistance and virulence factor profiling and real time outbreak tracing.

 1928DSA () is a high quality product for analysis of Staphylococcus aureus.
 Methicillin resistant Staphylococcus aureus (MRSA) is the most common cause of hospital acquired infections (HAI) causing thousands of deaths in hospitals worldwide.
 By extensive resistance profiling and early detection of outbreaks the rates of HAI can be reduced, thereby saving lives and extensive costs for the health care system.

 The 1928 platform contains well validated and specially adapted algorithms that processes the raw data file from the sequencing machine.
 By optimising data handling processes in the cloud the calculations are always efficient and fast due to optimised workflows and use of distributed systems.
 The processed data is matched to our databases of genetic markers (genes and mutations) coding for antibiotic resistance or virulence factors.
 The database entries are collected from peer reviewed scientific journals and comprise clinically relevant markers that are carefully selected and manually curated.
 The result is delivered on the platform in an informative format and can also be exported.